nicholastmosher/easycom/README.md

 stream bytes is compatible with the custom Connections framework built into TEC-COMM.
-By identifying operations common to all or most communications on a conceptual level, all Connections in code may be abstracted to an application-frienly programming interface.
+By identifying operations common to all or most communications on a conceptual level, all Connections in code may be abstracted to an application-friendly programming interface.
 These common operations are:

  * Connecting
  * Disconnecting